 Funeral procession of Queen Victoria commences in London

 The death of Queen Victoria in 1901 brought crowds to the streets of London and an end to a long and extraordinary age for the world’s biggest empire.
 During the Victorian era, cities boomed, the Industrial Revolution changed the economy and nature of work, inventions like the telegraph and the telephone linked lives, and democratic political reforms transformed society.

 Cousins Tsar Nicholas II and King George V rule major nations

 Members of European royalty have been related to one another in complex and arcane ways for generations, such as cousins Tsar Nicholas II and Britain’s King George V (shown here in 1894).
 The tsar was forced from the throne in Russia’s 1917 revolution, while King George ruled from 1910 to 1936.
-Today, England’s Queen Elizabeth is related to royal families in Norway, Greece, Denmark, Spain, and Sweden.
+Today, England’s royalty is related to other royal families in Norway, Greece, Denmark, Spain, and Sweden.

 Workhouses hold poor in St. Marylebone, London

 The poor, sick, and orphaned were sent to workhouses such as this one, circa 1903 in St. Marylebone, London, to labor for food and shelter.
-The filthy, harsh, and bleak conditions were described by Charles Dickens in “Oliver Twist,” and Charlie Chaplin spent time as a child in brutal workhouses in London.
+The filthy, harsh, and bleak conditions were described by Charles Dickens in “Oliver Twist.”
+Charlie Chaplin spent time as a child in brutal workhouses in London.